xsuite/xsuite/docs/autogeneration.rst

 Code autogeneration (for developers)
 ====================================

+**TO BE UPDATED WHEN THE AUTOGENERATION WILL BE MOVED TO XOBJECTS**

 This library uses code autogeneration to specialize kernel code for the different contexts.
 Three context are presently available: ``cpu``, ``cuda``,  and ``opencl``.